heiku-jiqu/github-blog/src/routes/blog/post4.md

 const categoricalInterpolate = scaleBand()
-    .domain(['a', 'b', 'c']) // provide array of your categories .range([0, 200]) // provide min and max of your SVG coords .paddingInner(0.5) // optionally set the gaps between bars, as a proportion of width of bar, 0 to 1 .paddingOuter(0.5) // optinoally set the gaps to the left and right of the first and last bar, as a proportion of width of bar, 0 to 1
+    .domain(['a', 'b', 'c']) // provide array of your categories .range([0, 200]) // provide min and max of your SVG coords
+    // optionally set the gaps between bars
+    // as a proportion of width of bar, 0 to 1 reverseInterpolate(yData) - reverseInterpolate(0)
+    // optionally set the gaps to the left and right of the first and last bar
+    // as a proportion of width of bar, 0 to 1 .paddingOuter(0.5)

-categoricalInterpolate('a') // returns where the left side of the 'a' bar should be categoricalInterpolate.step() // returns the length between the start of one bar and the next bar categoricalInterpoalte.bandwidth() // returns the width of the bar
+categoricalInterpolate('a') // returns position of left side of the 'a' bar categoricalInterpolate.step() // returns the length between start of 2 consecutive bars categoricalInterpoalte.bandwidth() // returns the width of the bar
 ```